CryShana/CryBarEditor/Documentation/Modding.md

 generateTRConstants
 ```

+**Please check the official BANG_Documentation directory inside AOMRetold install directory!
+It contains official instructions on how to set up development environment and how to debug various aspects of the game**

 ## XS scripting reference
 If you are writing XS scripts, you can also checkout my personal reference I wrote [here](XSScriptingReference.md)